Changsha railway station

 Changsha railway station (长沙站 (長沙站, Chángshā zhàn)) is a railway station and a metro station on the Beijing–Guangzhou railway and the Changsha–Zhuzhou–Xiangtan intercity railway.
 The station is located in Furong District, Changsha, Hunan, China.
 The station is served by Changsha Metro Line 2 and Line 3.

 History

-The station opened in 1912, and was re-constructed in 1977.
+The station opened in 1911.
+By 1947, the station had been refurbished twice due to the Chinese Civil War.

+In 1967, a new passenger rail station, Changshaxin station, was constructed along the Beijing–Guangzhou line in order to relieve congestion at Changsha station.
+However, the traffic capacity of the station is still insufficient to meet the demand at the original Changsha station.
+As a result, the Ministry of Railways and Guangzhou Railway Administration decided that a new station building is to be built west of Changshaxin station.
+Construction for the new station began in 1975 and it opened on 30 June 1977, with the former station being demolished.

 Services

 China Railway

 Changsha railway station is a railway station in Furong District, Changsha, Hunan, China, operated by CR Guangzhou Group.
 It opened its services on 1912.

 Changsha Metro

 Railway Station is a metro station in Furong District, Changsha, Hunan, China, operated by the Changsha subway operator Changsha Metro.
 It opened its services on 29 April 2014.
+It is served by Line 2 and Line 3.